 I do not approve comments that are off topic or too tangential, no matter how agreeable or flattering they might be (some simply thank me: I appreciate this, truly, but do not add to the conversation).
 I will approve civil, thoughtful comments that are in marked disagreement, as I think they add value and dimensionality.
 However, I will often write a response/correction and then end the thread to prevent fruitless bickering.
 So, make your point (succinctly) and be satisfied with that.
 One of the nice things about running a blog is the ability to truncate non-convergent conversations.

-I also am not fond of excessively long comments or persons who keep flinging comment after comment, no matter the degree of agreement.
+I also am not fond of long comments or persons who keep flinging comment after comment, no matter the degree of agreement.
 The aim is to provide diversity, and keep things brief enough that readers are not overburdened.
-Very long comments discourage me from reading/vetting (a decent sign of reader reaction, too?), so often sit unapproved.
+A long comment becomes a chore for me: I have to read it all to make sure nothing inappropriate lurks within, and I would rather not (usually just don’t).
+I imagine reader reaction would be similar.
+The formatting that WordPress imposes stretches long comments to many screens-worth of vertical space, which I imagine discourages readers from continuing (or skipping).

 Here are some guidelines: